webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    ```

    So, the concept of uniforms hopefully seems pretty straight forward.
 The
-   indirection through `bindings` is there because this "similar" to how things
+   indirection through `bindings` is there because this is "similar" to how things
    are done in WebGPU.
 Like was mentioned above, we access the things, in this case
    the uniforms, by location/index.
 Here they are found in `bindings[0]`.